Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Truncated quasi-momentum-dependent propagator of extensive observables

 \subsection{Example: Brickwall quantum circuits with no conserved quantities}

 Let us demonstrate the above RP formalism with a simple example of a circuit with no conserved quantities.
-The main idea is to compare the exactly calculated correlation function in a finite system with the asymptotic decay obtained from the truncated propagator.
-In addition, we will show that the quasi-momentum dependence of $\lambda_1(k)$ can be non-monotonous, specifically, the fastest decay can happen at nonzero $k$.
+The main idea is to compare the exactly calculated correlation function in a \diffa{large} finite system with the asymptotic decay obtained from the truncated propagator.
+In addition, we will show that the quasi-momentum dependence of $\lambda_1(k)$ can be non-monotonous, specifically, the slowest decay can happen at nonzero $k$.

 We take a brickwall circuit with nearest-neighbor 2-qubit gates, all being the same.
-The gate is picked randomly according to the unitary Haar measure.
-In Fig.~\ref{fig:rp_no_sym}b we show the leading RP resonance $\abs{\lambda_1(k)}$ for two realizations (cases) of a random local gate.
+The gate \diffa{that is repeated in the circuit} is picked randomly according to the unitary Haar measure.
+In Fig.~\ref{fig:rp_no_sym}b, we show the leading RP resonance $\abs{\lambda_1(k)}$ for two realizations.
 For details on numerical methods see Appendix~\ref{app:num_spec}.
 The circuit's Floquet propagator can be written as